Setup GuideOpenClawMarch 14, 2026·8 min read

 [OpenClaw] Type a message to start chatting...

-To stop the gateway, press Ctrl+C in the terminal.
-To restart it (useful after changing your SOUL.md or configuration), run:
+To stop the gateway, press Ctrl+C. To restart it after making changes to your SOUL.md or configuration:

 By default, you interact with your agent through the terminal.
-But OpenClaw supports connecting your agent to external messaging platforms — called channels — so you can chat with your agent from Telegram, Slack, Discord, or any HTTP client.
-Channels are optional; your agent works perfectly fine with just the terminal interface.
+OpenClaw also supports connecting your agent to messaging platforms so you can chat from your phone or workspace.
+Channels are optional.
+Your agent works perfectly fine with just the terminal.

 Telegram

 Create a bot via @BotFather on Telegram, copy the bot token, and add it to your OpenClaw configuration.
-Your agent will then respond to messages sent to your Telegram bot.
+Your agent will respond to messages sent to the Telegram bot.

-Create a Slack App in the Slack API dashboard, enable Socket Mode, add the Bot Token Scopes (chat:write, app_mentions:read, im:history), install the app to your workspace, and configure the tokens in OpenClaw.
+Create a Slack App in the Slack API dashboard, enable Socket Mode, add Bot Token Scopes (chat:write, app_mentions:read, im:history), install the app to your workspace, then configure the tokens.

 curl -X POST http://localhost:18789/api/message \